History of Respiratory Care Overview and Practice Questions

 X-Rays

-37. What does Karl von Linde contribute to the respiratory field?
+37. What does Karl von Linde contribute to the field of respiratory care?

 38. What is the AARC’s mission?